 Over the course of my career, I have been fortunate enough to work cross-functionally to solve a variety of digital issues for commercial, federal and state government agencies.
 I began my career as a web and print designer, then transitioned into a full-stack UX/UI developer and finally, in the last few years, have moved into the User Experience (UX) competency.
 My unique background means that I am adept at leading teams that create solutions which are aesthetically pleasing and technically feasible.
-I understand the unique constraints that face designers and developers since I spent many years in both roles prior to moving into UX.
+I understand the unique constraints that face designers and developers since I spent time in both roles prior to moving into UX.

 Additionally, I have been part of high-functioning teams and I have driven those teams to success through increased application and site engagement, growth in sales and revenue and through the creation of truly unique technical solutions, particularly within mobile and responsive application development.
 From early 2016 through 2018, my federal project portfolio included successes within various federal agencies including NOAA, DOE and SSA.

 Feel free to reach out for a hard copy of my resume or browse the full experience below.